vguillou/neon-page-behavior/README.md

 Elements having the `NeonPageBehavior` and being child of a [`<neon-animated-pages>`](https://github.com/PolymerElements/neon-animation#page-transitions) can also declared different `animationConfig` properties that will be used automatically for transitioning to and from each different page.
 These properties' names must respect the following naming convention:

-`animationConfig` + Capitalized value representing the page to transition from/to for the parent `<neon-animated-pages>` (see `selected` and `attrForSelected` properties in the [`<neon-animated-pages>`](https://github.com/PolymerElements/neon-animation#page-transitions) documentation for more detail on this), all normalized to become a valid javascript variable name.
+`animationConfig` + value representing the page to transition from/to for the parent `<neon-animated-pages>` (see `selected` and `attrForSelected` properties in the [`<neon-animated-pages>`](https://github.com/PolymerElements/neon-animation#page-transitions) documentation for more detail on this), all normalized to become a valid javascript variable name.
+(ie if `pageValue`='home-alone', the `animationConfigHomeAlone` property will be used if it is defined, and `animationConfig` if not).

 <a name="shared_elements"></a>
 ### sharedElements
 If your element also have the [`NeonSharedElementAnimatableBehavior`](https://elements.polymer-project.org/elements/neon-animation?active=Polymer.NeonSharedElementAnimatableBehavior), you can similarly declare different `sharedElements` properties for each different page to transition from/to.
 The naming convention is the following:

-`sharedElements` + Capitalized value representing the page to transition from/to, all normalized to become a valid javascript variable name.
+`sharedElements` + value representing the page to transition from/to, all normalized to become a valid javascript variable name.
+(ie if `pageValue`='home-alone', the `sharedElementsHomeAlone` property will be used if it is defined, and `sharedElements` if not).

 You can also differentiate the `sharedElements` for the transition FROM a given page (entering this element) from the `sharedElements` for the transition TO a given page (exiting this element) by following this naming convention:

-`sharedElements` + Capitalized value representing the page to transition from/to + `Entry` or `Exit`, all normalized to become a valid javascript variable name.
+`sharedElements` + value representing the page to transition from/to + `Entry` or `Exit`, all normalized to become a valid javascript variable name.
+(ie if `pageValue`='home-alone' and entering this page from the page 'home-alone', the `sharedElementsHomeAloneEntry` property will be used if it is defined, `sharedElementsHomeAlone` otherwise and `sharedElements` if none of the 2 aforementioned properties are defined).

 ### Example